"Homework teaches your child to take responsibility for his or her work"

-Your child will be provided with a school reading book at their level, however, if they read the newspaper, a magazine or any other information then this can also be recorded in their book!
+Your child will be provided with a school reading book which is appropriate to their reading level and linked where necessary to their phonics set, however, the children can also read the newspaper, a magazine or any other text types, and this too can also be recorded in their reading record!

 You can help your child sound out with words they are struggling with and it is also really important to ask questions about the story they have read.
 Download our 10 Top Tips for Reading here for further guidance.

 For Maths, the children in Reception and Year 1 have their own Numbots username and password.
 This is an app that the children can download to consolidate their maths fluency skills, such as number bonds.
 The children in years 2-6 are encouraged to play Times Table Rock Stars.
 This is an online programme we subscribe to as a school.
 We also have a TTRS Leader Board in school that children can move their names along as an incentive to practice.
 The children are also entered into inter-school competitions and local competitions with other schools.
 Children should strive to use Numbots and Times Tables Rockstars three times a week.